Osteoporosis – Diagnosis, Symptoms, and Treatment

 - Medications – long-term use of corticosteroids (eg. prednisone) or proton-pump inhibitors (e.g. Prilosec)

-When the bones become thin and fragile, they are susceptible to fracture – this is especially common in the hip, spine, and arms.
+When the bones become thin and fragile, they are susceptible to fracture – this is especially common in the hip, spine, and upper arms.

 How Common is Osteoporosis?